Mini-plans, group & single game tickets available for Baylor basketball

 Drew led the 2012-13 Bears to 23 wins and the program’s first-ever postseason tournament title when they won five consecutive games to claim the 2013 NIT championship.
 Baylor also won at No. 8 Kentucky, snapping the Wildcats’ 55-game home winning streak, and BU handed Kansas a 23-point defeat, becoming the only team in NCAA history to beat Kentucky at Rupp Arena and defeat Kansas in the same season.

 Baylor posted a school-record 30 wins and advanced to the NCAA Tournament South Regional final in 2011-12 -- making the Bears one of only six programs nationally with two Elite Eight appearances in the three-year span from 2010 to 2012.
 For the first time in program history, the Bears were ranked throughout the 2011-12 season, climbing as high as No. 3 and never dropping lower than 14th in the AP or coaches polls.

 Drew’s program reached new heights in 2011-12, when the Bears advanced to their second Elite Eight in a three-season span and had a program-record three players selected in the 2012 NBA Draft.
 The trio of seniors on that team left as the winningest class in program history, as Fred Ellis, Acy and Anthony Jones led Baylor to 100 wins in their four seasons together.
 The 2011-12 Bears established school records for overall (30) and Big 12 Conference (12) wins, and they were ranked as high as No. 3 nationally after sprinting to the best start in school history (17-0).

-Headlined by Jones III, Baylor's 2010 recruiting class ranked No. 22 nationally by ESPN.
+Headlined by Jones III, Baylor’s 2010 recruiting class ranked No. 22 nationally by ESPN.
 PJ3 earned multiple freshman All-American honors, leading the Bears to an 18-13 mark.
-Baylor's consensus top-20 recruiting class of 2011 featured high school teammates Miller and Deuce Bello, and Drew's 2012 class, which featured three top-75 national recruits including consensus top-5 Isaiah Austin, was ranked No. 4 nationally.
-Drew has now brought nine top-50 recruits to Baylor in the last seven seasons.
+Baylor’s consensus top-20 recruiting class of 2011 featured high school teammates Miller and Deuce Bello, and Drew’s 2012 class, which featured three top-75 national recruits including consensus top-5 Austin, was ranked No. 4 nationally.